 No business likes to enter crisis mode.
 As a leader, you may not know how to respond to tough questions and negative media coverage.
 You can add insult to injury by making misstep after misstep in your actions and statements.
 You may overspeak and provide a comment that just seems to rub your customers the wrong way.
 No matter what you do, it isn’t working, and it just gets worse with each move.
 Handling a PR crisis correctly as a leader can make a difference in whether your business with minimal damage.

 Crisis aversion is the most important element of crisis management.
 Organizations owe it to themselves, stakeholders and stockholders to anticipate worst case scenarios and avoid them.
 Of course, aversion and planning only go so far.
 So don’t lose sight of your compass and conscience when you enter unchartered territory–also known as crisis communications.

-Below, 15 members of Forbes Coaches Council provide some of the things company leaders can learn from handling a crisis incorrectly and how you can avoid making the same mistakes:
+Below, members of Forbes Coaches Council provide some of the things that we can learn from handling a crisis incorrectly and how you can avoid making the same mistakes:

 1. Listen To Your Team: A crisis is usually considered handled incorrectly when a leader goes rogue and does their own thing without consulting their team.
 A leader who doesn’t listen to their team will always be blamed when they don’t consult others first.
 By listening to input and experiences of others on the team, joint decisions can be made and the company will be much more likely to rally around the CEO.